-NCC Highways: No objection: No issues arise from the proposal.
+NCC Highways: No objection: No issues arise from the proposals.

-The application has been advertised by a site notice which was displayed at the site on 19th January 2021.
+The application has been advertised by means of a site notice displayed at the site on the 19th January 2021.
 No representations have been received in response.

 Assessment

 The main issues to be taken into consideration in the assessment of this application are: